tarantoj/swept-crkbd/README.md

 ### v0.1.2 (Recommended version)

-- Updated silk screen to battery polarity clearer.
+- Updated silk screen to make the battery polarity easier to read.

 ### v0.1.1